MuhammadAAAAAli/AyoTool/README.md

  `example : ayo.exe --learn --path %path_to_folder% --write %path_to_folder% --clean 30`

-**Note !**
+**Note bout --clean!**
-*the clean command ( --clean 30 ) will erase 30% of the words, the ones that have the least connections.
-Can be used in range 0-100.
+ *ex : --clean 30 will erase 30% of the words, the ones that have the least connections *can be used in range 0-100

 ##[mode 2 - generating]

 Generates possible passes based on ayo json.

- `example : ayo.exe --generate --json %path_to_json% --write %path_to_txt_file% -wnsw --nr 10`
+ `example : ayo.exe --generate --json %path_to_json% --write %path_to_txt_file% -wnsw --nr 10000`

 **Note !**
  * wnsw means word + number + special_char + word